superadi04/Fun-Compiler/README.md

-# Fun-Interpreter
+# Fun-Compiler

-"Fun", a simple functional, turing-complete, pythonic, interpreted language with support for conditionals, functions, recursion types, arrays, and co-routines.
+"Fun", a simple functional, pythonic, compiled language with support for conditionals, functions, recursion types, arrays, and co-routines.
 Below are some examples:

 ## Conditionals
 ```python